emma-wilson/syrf_userguide/data-export/data-dictionary/screening-long.md

 The spreadsheet output from a long format screening data export will contain the screening decisions against the inclusion/exclusion criteria specific to the project, as input by the team conducting the systematic review.

 In long format each row corresponds to a single screening decision of a single study by a single reviewer.
-A complete review of a single study will consist of many screening rows.
+A complete review of a single study can consist of many screening rows.

 ## Data Export Example